abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 ### Note JDBC version

-Open the file `Gemfile` and look at the line #4 with `jdbc-openedge` on it.
+Open the file `Gemfile` and look at the line with `jdbc-openedge` on it.
-Notice that the version is `11.1`, which is what I have tested everything with.
-There are also [other versions][16] available that you can change this to, however I haven't tested all of them as I don't have a subscription to Progress's subscription center non-trial versions of their products.
+Notice that the version is `11.1`; you should change this to the exact [version of OpenEdge][16] that you are on (you still have to have put the necessary .jar file(s) into your Java `$CLASSPATH` manually).

 ### Install needed gems

 Make sure you are using the rvm gemset we created, and install the gems from the Gemfile using bundler:

-    rvm use jruby-1.6.7@openedge-ruby
     gem install bundler
     bundle install

-### Put the JRuby interpreter into Ruby 1.9.2-p312 mode

-    export JRUBY_OPTS=--1.9

 ### Set the database parameters for example snippet

-Open the file `models.rb` and modify the line #4 that starts with `DataMapper.setup` to have the parameter values that correspond to your database.
+Open the file `models.rb` and modify the line that starts with `DataMapper.setup` to have the parameter values that correspond to your database.
 It should take the form of